kvendrik/schematics/README.md

-# schematics [WIP]
+# schematics
-### An API standard for unicorns
+### A front-end friendly REST API standard

 ![](http://data.whicdn.com/images/72152445/large.gif)

 ## What is it?
-An API design standard to make it clear in one glimpse what an API can do.
+An API design standard to make it clear in one glimpse what an API can do and how to use it.
+The most important piece of this are the [Schema's](#schemas).
+Schema's are basically small JSON blobs you add to your reponse to help people see in one glimpse what your API can do and how they can use it.

-## Schema's
+## Whats a Schema?

 #### What it looks like
 ```json